 Let's say your visit officially starts around 8am when you walk through the jet bridge from your plane into Charles de Gaulle Airport after an all-night transatlantic flight and not much sleep.
 Despite feeling tired and jet lagged, you're excited to be arriving early in the City of Light and you want to make the most of your day.

 Retrieving your checked baggage, showing your travel documents at French Border Control, passing through Customs, and getting from the airport to your Paris hotel will probably take a couple of hours.

 We recommend keeping your first day in Paris flexible but active in order to get on a normal schedule as quickly as possible.
 Perhaps take a hot shower when you check into your hotel, but resist the temptation to take a nap - or, if you feel as though you'll collapse without one, set your alarm to sleep no more than one hour.

 To make your first day memorable, plan a few easy and interesting activities to orient yourself to the city, especially if this is your first trip to Paris, while also seeing a few iconic sights.

 Of course, not everyone arrives early in the morning, so we've organized our Day 1 Plan with suggested activities for each time period after your arrival: late morning, lunch, afternoon, dinner, and evening.
 You can easily customize this plan based your own arrival time, interests, and energy level.

-We also give you details about specific walking routes, activities, and tours, as well as recommendations about what NOT to do on your first day in Paris.
+We also give you a few tips about what NOT to do on your first day in Paris.